keleshteri/mcp-memory/README.md

 ✅ **What manual install misses:**
 - No example files to learn from
 - No sample metadata headers
-- No guidance on PROJECT_ROOT setup
+- No automatic project setup
 - No example project structure

 **Recommendation**: Always use the install scripts for the best experience!